Akrylatt/MovieRecommendationSystem_ALS/README.md

   - `data`: Dataset used for evaluation.
   - `evaluate.py`: Script that performs the evaluation of the given model.

+## Usage
+1. Open the Collab notebook
+2. Start Pyspark session
+3. Train the model or load the pre-trained one
+4. Test using your data (put them into evaluation folder as .csv file)

 ## Evaluation

 Explain how to use the provided benchmarking script for evaluating the model's performance.